Binance Market Update (2022-07-08)

 Binance

-The global cryptocurrency market cap now stands at $0.95T, up by 3.27% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.96T, up by 2.64% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include BTCST, VIDT, and KEY, up by 54%, 47%, and 39%, respectively.
+Market outperformers include BTCST, VIDT, and LDO, up by 107%, 29%, and 28%, respectively.

 Top stories of the day: